trympet/MediatR.IPC/README.md

 ## Exceptions
 Currently, exceptions thrown by request handlers are not serialized, and no type information is preserved.
 Exceptions can be huge, and there is no garantue that the client process has a reference to the `Exception`-type thrown.
 Ideas and suggestions are welcome!

+## Contributing
+All forms of contribution are welcome!
+Here is a list of some much needed features.
+- [ ] Request cancellation with `CancellationToken`
+- [ ] Dynamic buffers for requests in `MediatorServerBase`
+- [ ] `IPublisher` implementation
+- [ ]  Routing of `INotification` to `INotificationHandler` designated for IPC via DI container.